 Furthermore, most of early childhood researchers and psychologists agree that successful parenting doesn’t look like the success we experience in other areas of life, like work, where you might measure your self-efficacy and accomplishment by considering speed and goal-checking.
 Parenting is a complex relational process that often involves quite the opposite: slowing down and taking time.
-According to experts, how confident you are of your guidance, learning and decisions as a parent can be a good gauge of how you are doing.
-Developmental science has shown that parents who are more confident and perceive themselves as having good self-efficacy, even when they might struggle, usually have higher ratings of wellness, better communication, and are more efficient at teaching limits and positively reinforcing good behavior with their children.
+According to experts, how confident you are of your guidance, learning, and decisions as a parent can be a good gauge of how you are doing.
+Developmental science has shown that parents who are more confident and perceive themselves as having good self-efficacy, even when they might struggle, usually have higher ratings of wellness, better communication, and are more efficient when teaching limits and positively reinforcing good behavior with their children.

 For the above reasons, we’ve compiled a list of some strategies that you can adopt to increase your parental confidence while raising your little one:

 - If you like parenting resources and they make you feel empowered, try taking a class, reading a new book on the topic, or participating on a parenting community.
 Nowadays there are some really good online options!

 - Try not to compare yourself to other parents out there, especially on social media.
 Focus on your child, the amazing bond you share, and your strengths as a parent.

 - If you have more friends that are parents, give them one sincere compliment about the strategies they might use, and you might get some feedback in return!